-This guide tells you how to use the Helix Command-Line Client (p4).
-If you're new to version management systems, you don't know basic Helix concepts, or you've never used Helix before, read Introducing Helix before reading this guide.
-This guide assumes a good basic understanding of version control.
+This guide tells you how to use the Helix Command Line Client (p4).
+Unless you're an experienced Helix user, we strongly urge you to read the "Basic Concepts" chapter of Introducing Helix before reading this guide.

-Perforce provides many applications that enable you to manage your files, including the Helix Command-Line Client, GUIs - such as P4V - and plug-ins.
-The Helix Command-Line Client enables you to script and to perform administrative tasks that are not supported by Helix GUIs.
+Perforce provides many applications that enable you to manage your files, including the command line client, GUIs - such as P4V - and plug-ins.
+The command line client enables you to script and to perform administrative tasks that are not supported by Helix GUIs.